ht-lau/picking_cells_for_pathwayStudy_R01_2019/README.md

 Followings are the signaling pathways chosen.
 Description is the path to find them in reactome.org

-EGF: Signal Transduction, Signaling by RTKs, Signaling by EGFR \n
+EGF: Signal Transduction, Signaling by RTKs, Signaling by EGFR <br>
-FGF: Signal Transduction, Signaling by RTKs, Signaling by FGFR HGF: Signal Transduction, Signaling by RTKs, Signaling by MET TGFb: Signal Transduction, Signaling by TGF-beta, Signaling by TGF-beta receptor IL6: Immune Sys, Cytokine Signaling, Signaling by IL, IL-6 WNTs: Signal Transduction, Signaling by WNT, TCF dependent signaling in response to WNT SHH: Signal Transduction, Signaling by Hedgehog Estrogen: Signal Transduction, Signaling by NR, ESR-mediated signaling Glucose: Signal Transduction, Signaling by RTK, Signaling by Insulin receptor Oxygen: Cell. responses to ext. stimuli, Cell. response to stress, hypoxia PPMs/ECM: Extracellular matrix organization, Integrin cell surface interactions
+FGF: Signal Transduction, Signaling by RTKs, Signaling by FGFR <br>
+HGF: Signal Transduction, Signaling by RTKs, Signaling by MET <br>
+TGFb: Signal Transduction, Signaling by TGF-beta, Signaling by TGF-beta receptor <br>
+IL6: Immune Sys, Cytokine Signaling, Signaling by IL, IL-6 <br>
+WNTs: Signal Transduction, Signaling by WNT, TCF dependent signaling in response to WNT <br>
+SHH: Signal Transduction, Signaling by Hedgehog <br>
+Estrogen: Signal Transduction, Signaling by NR, ESR-mediated signaling <br>
+Glucose: Signal Transduction, Signaling by RTK, Signaling by Insulin receptor <br>
+Oxygen: Cell. responses to ext. stimuli, Cell. response to stress, hypoxia <br>
+PPMs/ECM: Extracellular matrix organization, Integrin cell surface interactions

 To visualize the number of genes in each pathway.